Ardonel/tbm_mod/README.md

 This mod has ideas and code from aldobr, Dan Duncombe, Arcanus, kpoppel, and Ardonel.

-Also added are a carbon-diamond pickaxe as an additional tool.
+Also added is a carbon-diamond pickaxe as an additional tool.